Scanning rooms to collect 3D geometry is a breeze. After just a few practice scans, you will get the hang of it.

 If the room is too dark, the app will automatically warn you of low light conditions

-Scanning and LiDAR limitations
+LiDAR limitations

 Multiple Stories: We do not support scanning multiple stories at a time.
 See above for more details.